evangambit/JsonOfCounties/README.md

 Note that this "states.json" does NOT contain a superset of each data source.
 For instance the racial/age demographic breakdown provided by "cc-est2018-alldata.csv" is extremely specific (giving race/sex break downs for every age bucket for 9 years!) but we don't include all of that in states.json.

-Fortunately, it shouldn't be hard for somebody with some Python experience to modify "create_json.py" to add whatever additional data they might need.
+Fortunately, it shouldn't be too hard for somebody with some Python experience to modify "create_json.py" to add whatever additional data they might need.

 ## How to (Re)Generate